skyzh/mini-lsm/mini-lsm-book/src/week3-03-snapshot-read-part-2.md

 ## Task 4: Recover Commit Timestamp

+We do not have test cases for this section.
+You should pass all persistence tests from previous chapters (2.5 and 2.6) after finishing this section.

 ## Test Your Understanding

 * So far, we have assumed that our SST files use a monotonically increasing id as the file name.
 Is it okay to use `<level>_<begin_key>_<end_key>_<max_ts>.sst` as the SST file name?
 What might be the potential problems with that?